nasserdr/digiRhythm/README.md

 -   [ ] Add a function that fills NA values in the activity data set.
 -   [ ] Add a function that creates a histogram for the significant and harmonic frequencies within the DFC.
+-   [ ] Add plotting funtionality to the diurnality index.
 -   [ ] Create a function that makes resampling aligned with several function like (sum, mean, max, median ... ).
 -   [ ] Make the code un-sensible to column names in original data frame (call